wsaihopfsg/hh_selector/scanner_selection_guide.md

 When prompting the customer for requirements or making a recommendation, apply the following conditional logic:

+**Rule 0: Strict Elimination & Impossible Conflicts (CRITICAL)** Symbology support and reading distance are absolute, non-negotiable constraints.
+A scanner MUST meet BOTH to be recommended.
+* IF a specific symbology is requested, you must immediately eliminate any scanner that does not list it.
+* IF a specific distance is requested, you must immediately eliminate any scanner that cannot reach it.
+* IF no single scanner can satisfy BOTH constraints simultaneously (e.g., the user needs "Intelligent Mail" only supported by OHV210, but at a 20m distance only reachable by Ident-R 02), you MUST declare an impossible conflict.
+DO NOT compromise.
+You must explain that the combination is physically impossible with the current lineup, set `isTossUp` to true, and set `recommendedBaseModel` to "None".
 **Rule 1: Scan Range & Barcode Size (The Ultimate Filter)**
 *   **IF** the customer needs to scan tiny, high-density barcodes (e.g., 3 mil at 90-112mm) or scan standard barcodes at very close proximity (under 100mm): **Recommend OHV210.**
 *   **IF** the customer needs to scan shelves, pallets, or standard warehouse items from medium distances (up to 7 meters): **Recommend Ident-R 02 FlexRange.**